Car insurance for convicted drivers

 If you’ve been convicted of a criminal offence, car insurance can be hard to find and may be more expensive.
-It doesn’t have to be impossible though.
+It doesn’t have to be impossible, though.
 Compare car insurance with us and we’ll help you find cover you can afford.

 If you’ve been convicted of a criminal offence, car insurance can be hard to find and may be more expensive.
-It doesn’t have to be impossible though.
+It doesn’t have to be impossible, though.
 Compare car insurance with us and we’ll help you find cover you can afford.

 How does a criminal record affect car insurance?

-A criminal record will almost certainly make your car insurance more expensive.
-That’s because insurance providers see drivers with criminal convictions as high risk, so will charge you more for your premium.
-It may even be difficult to find a provider willing to cover you.
+That’s because insurance providers see drivers with criminal convictions as higher risk, so will charge you more for your premium.
+It may even be difficult to find a provider willing to give you convicted driver insurance.

 If, as a convicted driver, you’re finding it difficult to get car insurance from regular insurance providers, there are specialist providers who should be able to help you find an affordable policy.

-Insurance for drivers with a drink driving conviction: if you’ve received a DR10 penalty, you may find that many insurance providers refuse to insure you.
+If you’ve received a DR10 penalty, you may find that many insurance providers refuse to insure you.
 Those who do will probably increase your premium, as well as your voluntary excess.

-Insurance for disqualified drivers: it may be a struggle to find car insurance after disqualification because fewer insurance providers will be willing to insure you.
+It may be a struggle to find car insurance after disqualification because fewer insurance providers will be willing to insure you.
 Quotes for banned driver insurance are also likely to be expensive because of the high level of risk you pose.

-Car insurance for people with points: if you have penalty points on your licence, you can expect to pay higher premiums.
-However, the cost of car insurance for people with points is typically lower than the cost for drivers with convictions.
+If you have penalty points on your licence, you can expect to pay higher premiums.

 Do I need to declare criminal convictions?